This content is viewable by Everyone

 - The password change window will open.

 - Enter your current UCSF Password in the Old Password field.

 - Enter your new password in the New Password and Verify fields.
 NOTE: Ensure that your new password meets the UCSF Enterprise Password Standard.

 (Alternatively, you can click the key icon button to open the Password Assistant, which can help you generate a new secure password.)

 - Optionally, you can enter in the last field a Password Hint that can be displayed to help you remember your password.

-- Click Change Password to finish updating your password on your Mac, and continue to the next step.
+- Click Change Password to finish updating your password on your Mac.